williato/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 **Duration**: 45 minutes

 Application Insights can be integrated with Azure Function Apps to provide robust monitoring for your functions.
-In this exercise, you will provision a new Application Insights account and configure your Function Apps to send telemetry to it.
+In this exercise, you will view telemetry in the Application Insights account that you created when provisioning the Function Apps.
+Since you assigned the Application Insights account to the Function Apps when creating them, the Application Insights telemetry key was added to the Function App configuration for you.

 ### Help references